mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 After a couple of good conversations with the experts from sales and accounting, we distill a set of requirements.

 1. We need to support about 10 currencies, possibly more in the future.
-When we do add new currencies, it is assumed that the in-house developers will add support in the code.
+When we do add new currencies, it is assumed that the developers will add support in the code.
 There’s no UI for adding new currencies.
-2. All price calculations need to done with a precision of 8 decimals.
+2. All price calculations need to be done with a precision of 8 decimals.
 This is a business decision.
-3. When showing amounts to users, or pass them along over an API, we always stick to the currency’s official division.
+3. When showing amounts to users, or passing them along over an API, we always stick to the currency’s official division.
 In the case of EUR or USD, that's 2 decimals.
 In the case of Bitcoin, that does indeed mean we’re keeping a precision of 1 satoshi aka BTC 10<sup>−8</sup>.
 TODO does this render correctly in leanpub?
+TODO is this still the smallest unit in BTC?
 4. In some markets, our software will need to do specific compliance reporting.
 TODO is this relevant?
 5. All internal reporting needs to be in EUR, no matter what the original currency was.
 6. We’re using some legacy and third-party systems, that also publish revenues to our internal reporting tool.
 Most of them only support the currency’s official division, and can’t deal with higher precision.